 EPT EDGE® product selection program provides the lowest cost, engineered belt drive solution based on the need of the customer.
 These solutions can be ordered piece by piece or packaged in convenient kits to be delivered just in time.

-Browning® SAVE THE GREEN® product program provides building owners, facility managers, and HVAC Contractors with a simple three step program that can show dramatic energy savings through more efficient operation of fans/blowers in HVAC units and air handlers.
+The Browning® SAVE THE GREEN® product program provides building owners, facility managers, and HVAC Contractors with a simple, three-step program that can show dramatic energy savings.
+This is achieved through more efficient operation of fans/blowers in HVAC units and air handlers.

-Building owners and facility managers are looking for ways to save money through maximizing equipment life and reducing replacement/operational costs.
+Building owners and facility managers are looking for ways to save money.
+Some of these methods are by maximizing equipment life and reducing replacement/operational costs.

 Browning High Performance Belt Drive and Bearing products are crafted with exclusive features specific to HVAC applications.
 Our products combined with EDGE selection and our Save the Green program give or customers dependable solutions that can reduce operational cost.